 Investment Overview for Aeropostale (NYSE:ARO)

 However, if the apparel market continues to be exceptionally promotional and Aeropostale's products fail to attract customers, forcing it to continue with heavy markdowns, margin recovery would become strenuous.
-If the retailer's margin's improve to reach on 10% by the end of Trefis forecast period, there can be downside of 10% to our price estimate.
+If the retailer's margin's improve to reach on 10% by the end of Trefis forecast period, there can be a downside of about 15% to our price estimate.
 Conversely, if the promotional environment ceases to continue, the company expands successfully in international markets, and gets its fashion category inline with the customer preference, it can operate with fewer discounts.
-It this pushes the margins to 14%, there can be upside of 10% to our Trefis price estimate.
+It this pushes the margins to 12%, there can be an upside of 10% to our Trefis price estimate.

 Aeropostale is a mall-based specialty retailer of casual apparel and accessories.
 It designs, markets and sells its own brand of merchandise through its retail stores and the internet.
 Aeropostale provides customers with a focused selection of high quality, active lifestyle oriented fashion at competitive prices.
 The average Aeropostale store is generally smaller than that of many of its mall-based competitors.